AkramsBookshelf/GCT-Unity/UnityEssentials/LevelManager.md

     -   `Custom Event → Set Variable` (so the flow runs when the event triggers)

 5. Add a **Debug Log** node after the Set Variable node to print the new counter value.
-    -   Set the message to something like `"Current Trash Count: "` + `currentTrashCounter`
+    -   Set the message to something like `"Current Trash Count: "` + `currentTrashCount.`

 6. Save the graph.